sunilabrahamindia/sunilabraham/on-this-day.md

 </div>

 <script>
+// Configuration
-// Configuration: Update these to match your Jekyll site structure const SITE_DATA = {
+const SITE_DATA = {
   publications: [],
   mentions: []
 };

-// Jekyll liquid tags to populate data from collections
+// Populate data from Jekyll
-{% assign pub_categories = "Category:Publications,Category:Media articles" | split: "," %}
-{% assign all_pages = site.pages %}

-{% for page in all_pages %}
+{% for page in site.pages %}
-  {% if page.date %}
+  {% if page.date and page.categories %}
     {% assign is_publication = false %}
     {% assign is_mention = false %}

     {% for cat in page.categories %}
+      {% assign cat_lower = cat | downcase %}
-      {% if cat == "Category:Publications" or cat == "Category:Media articles" %}
+      {% if cat_lower contains "publication" or cat_lower contains "media article" %}
         {% assign is_publication = true %}
       {% endif %}
-      {% if cat == "Category:Media mentions" %}
+      {% if cat_lower contains "media mention" %}
         {% assign is_mention = true %}
       {% endif %}
     {% endfor %}